 But not long after she started working for Apple Corps, the Beatles announced their breakup in 1970.
 Pang then started to do more ABKCO work for the company’s management of Lennon’s solo career.
 By the early 1970s, Lennon and Ono had relocated to New York City as their primary home base, although they still maintained a home in England.
 And then, Pang was asked by Lennon and Ono to leave ABKCO to be the couple’s personal assistant.
 She eagerly accepted the offer.

 Sometime in 1973, Lennon and Ono decided to separate.
 Ono had an unusual demand during this separation: According to Pang, Ono told Pang that Pang had to start an affair with Lennon.
 The reason?
 Ono knew that Lennon would be dating other women, and she felt that Pang was a “safe choice.”
 Pang and Lennon than moved to Los Angeles, where the so-called “Lost Weekend” really began.
-In the documentary’s archival interview footage (which is mostly from the 1970s, 1980s and 1990s), Ono doesn’t really deny Pang’s claims but is vague about how she interacted with Lennon and Pang during the marital separation.
+In the documentary’s archival interview footage (which is mostly from the 1970s, 1980s and 1990s), Ono is seen in a TV interview where she doesn’t really deny Pang’s claims, but Ono is vague about how she interacted with Lennon and Pang during the marital separation.

 Just as Pang did in her memoir and in many interviews that she’s given over the years, Pang says in the documentary that she was at first very confused and frightened by Ono’s demand for Pang to have an affair with Lennon.
 Up until that point, Pang’s relationship with Lennon was strictly professional.
 Pang says her first instinct was to say no, but she eventually agreed because she says she didn’t want to lose her job.
 She also liked Lennon immensely as a person.
 Pang describes him as witty, funny, intelligent and generous, but with a bit of cruel streak and some insecurities that didn’t make him always easy to deal with on a daily basis.